pyserial/pyserial/pyserial/documentation/pyserial_api.rst

 .. function:: grep(regexp)

     :param regexp: regular expression (see stdlib :mod:`re`)
-    :return: see :func:`comports`.
+    :return: filtered sequence, see :func:`comports`.

     Search for ports using a regular expression.
-Port name, description and hardware ID are searched.
-The function returns an iterable that returns the same tuples as comport() would do.
+Port name, description and hardware ID are searched (case insensitive).
+The function returns an iterable that contains the same tuples that :func:`comport` generates but only those that match the regexp.

 serial.tools.miniterm